wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.4.1 =
+* Improves handling of the URL parameter recognition process and makes it more robst with respect to potential conflicts caused by other plugins.

 = 2.4.0.1 =
 * WordPress 3.6 compatibility checked